b-lev/Python-Setup/README.md

     if __name__ == "__main__":
         main()
     ```

+At this point, if vscode asks if you want to install the "python extension", then yes definitely please do it.
+It might take a minute to install.

 Before you get this code to run, you'll need to install the randomwords library.
 It doesn't come with python.

 # Installing third-party library with pip